botox

 Direct Effect – Targeted Muscle

-This may manifest itself as the sensation of stiffness, most commonly noticed when receiving BTX-A injections for the first time.
+This may manifest itself as the sensation of stiffness, most commonly noticed when receiving BoNTA injections for the first time.

 Direct Effect – Adjacent Muscle

-For BTX-A injections around the eye, spread of the BTX-A may result in brow depression and/or upper eyelid depression (ptosis).
-Rarely, spread of BTX-A into the eye muscles may result in a squint or affect the vision.
+For BoNTA injections around the eye, spread of the BoNTA may result in brow depression and/or upper eyelid depression (ptosis).
+Rarely, spread of BoNTA into the eye muscles may result in a squint or affect the vision.

 Secondary Effect – Muscle Volume Loss